jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## Politics

 Donald Trump is the savior of Western Civilization.
 If that turns your emotions on, with tears or cheers, then you are missing the point of politics.
-Politics isn't about voting for a political party, advocating for a political cause, and it's definitely not screaming at a TV.
+Politics isn't about voting for a political party, advocating for a political cause, and it's definitely not screaming at a Twitter feed.
 The government is so big—with so many politicians, civil servants, companies, and interest groups fighting for control, it will never respond to your small voice.

 Tears or cheers don't make a person powerful.

-On the contrary, you see, exercising, composting, teaching your kids to prepare for the worst _does_ change the world.
+On the contrary, you see, exercising, composting, teaching your kids mathematics _does_ change the world.
 Good decisions change and improve your world—giving you freedom from dependency and power over your part of society.
 And, since power is to politics what money is to finance, your personal choices are always your most potent political weapon.

 The question is, how do we increase your powers.
 The answer, we'll find out in this book, is better technology, and the self-awareness to use it to improve your life.
 But this isn't a self-help book about making you "happy."
 It's about making you powerful so you can earn your happiness.